Dinomite-Studios/unity-azure-pipelines-tasks/docs/hosted-agent.md

 Congratulations!
 You have completed all the steps needed to build the project.
 Your final pipeline should now look something like this:

 ![Configure PowerShell task](images/pipeline-full.jpg)

+Queue a build to have your project build.
+Consider enabling a trigger for continuous integration whenever you push changes e.g. Note that since Unity needs to get installed every time you build the project building might take a while, even for small projects.
+Consider setting up your own agent to avoid this.